 Treating Your Sleep May Improve Your Health

-Restful sleep is an essential part of healthy living.
-Maintaining a consistent routine can help individuals fall asleep more easily and improve sleep quality.
+Restful sleep is essential for healthy living.
+Maintaining a consistent routine can help individuals fall asleep more quickly and improve their sleep quality.
 Most people require 7 to 8 hours of sleep for optimal functioning.
 Improving sleep efficiency can help individuals achieve better rest and overall health.

 With the advancement of technology, getting quality sleep is becoming increasingly challenging.
 The rise of smartphones and other screens wreaks havoc on our sleep levels.
 These devices make it impossible for the mind to unwind and focus on rest.